ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/ongoing-tasks/etl/basics.markdown

 ### Transform

 The essence of ETL process is being able to send only data that is relevant.
 This stage transforms and filters the extracted documents according to a provided script.
-The script is JavaScript code.
-The script input is a document.
+The script is written in JavaScript and its input is a document.
 In addition to ECMAScript 5.1 API, RavenDB introduces the following functions and members:

 | ------ |:------:| ------ |
 | `this` | object | Current document (with metadata) |